-BUILD emerged over a decade ago as an initiative of the Education Department of the Church of Uganda (COU), the world’s second largest Anglican Church.
+BUILD emerged over a decade ago as an initiative of the Education Directorate of the Church of Uganda (COU), one of the world’s largest Anglican Churches.
 But its story goes back much further.

 In the mid-1990s the COU was seeking creative ways to equip their many church leaders at the grassroots: the multitude of lay-readers, catechists and senior Christians who are the de facto pastors of the Church.
 These leaders are responsible for leading, teaching and caring for local churches within parishes in which a single vicar may oversee ten or more congregations.
 In the case of the COU and its 37 dioceses that translates into thousands of local congregations that need leadership.

 In responding to these needs various approaches from different organisations were field-tested.
 A group linked to the COU’s Education Directorate recognised both the strengths and the significant weaknesses in each system, and began to design something for their own context.

 The process began with a group from across Uganda listing Scriptures, themes and issues that were relevant to their experience of ministry there.
 The emphasis was on creating a flexible form of training that would be thoroughly biblical, theological, practical and local.
 Given the extent of the training needs this also meant developing scalable training, with built in multiplication: training-of-trainers as a foundation and in-service learning as its form.

 Having made an outline and tested some of the ideas, a curriculum development group gathered together at Uganda Martyrs Seminary, Namugongo (the site of the martyrdoms of 1874).